This one knocked my socks off, you guys.

 Serenity’s death was one of the most preventable deaths I’ve ever covered… and as it turns out, someone else besides her mother must bear some of that responsibility, because he could have saved this sweet baby’s life a full month before the accident that claimed it.

 During a press conference on June 9, Fort Myers police Chief Derrick Diggs announced that a second arrest had been made in the case.
 The man taken into custody was a fellow Fort Myers police officer, 25-year-old Tyler Williams.
-Due to the nature of the charges against him, I will not be giving him the respect of calling him Officer Williams in this post.
+Due to the nature of the charges against him, I will not be calling him Officer Williams in this post.

 According to Tyler’s arrest warrant, which contained details discovered both during a police investigation and from Tyler’s own bodycam footage, the officer had contact with Leslie Joe Zeagler prior to the fatal accident on February 17, and had he followed protocol, Serenity may very well be alive today.